 Small businesses with fewer than 50 employees are not legally required to offer health insurance to employees under the Affordable Care Act (ACA).
 Of course, that means businesses with 50 or more employees are legally required to provide affordable health insurance.

-For the health insurance to be considered “affordable,” the employee’s annual cost must be no higher than 9.78% of their annual income.
-Not offering health insurance subjects you to a penalty of $2,320 per full-time employee, excluding the first 30 employees.
+For the health insurance to be considered “affordable,” the employee’s annual cost must be no higher than 9.12 percent of their annual income.
+Not offering health insurance subjects you to a penalty of $2,880 per full-time employee, excluding the first 30 employees.

-It's no secret that starting and running a small business is expensive, and it can be easy to dismiss health insurance as an unnecessary cost to help stay within your budget.
+Starting and running a small business is expensive and it can be easy to dismiss health insurance as an unnecessary cost to help stay within your budget.
 However, health insurance is a vital part of running a successful business that people want to work for.

 Here are a few reasons why you should offer health insurance to your employees: